Vitālijs Maksimenko

-Vitālijs Maksimenko (born 8 December 1990) is a Latvian professional football defender.
+Vitālijs Maksimenko (born 8 December 1990) is a Latvian former professional footballer who played as a centre-back.
 He made his international debut for Latvia in 2013, earning over 50 appearances.

 Club career

 Early career

-As a youth player Vitālijs Maksimenko was a member of his local club Skonto Riga academy.
+As a youth player Vitālijs Maksimenko was a member of his local club – Skonto Riga Academy.
 At the age of 13 he moved to Daugava 90.
 In 2008 Maksimenko was taken to the club's first team Daugava Rīga.
 That year they became champions of the Latvian First League.
 Maksimenko made his first team debut in 2009.
-In mid-season, with nine Latvian Higher League appearances, Maksimenko went on trials with the Russian Premier League clubs Lokomotiv Moscow and CSKA Moscow.
+In mid-season, with nine Latvian Higher League appearances, Maksimenko went on for trials with the Russian Premier League clubs Lokomotiv Moscow and CSKA Moscow.
 CSKA signed him on loan until the end of the season.
 He played several matches for the club's reserves.

 Skonto Riga

 At the start of 2010 Maksimenko began training with the Latvian Higher League club Skonto Riga.
 Leaving a good impression, he signed a contract with the club on 15 March 2010.
 Playing 25 matches in his debut season, Maksimenko helped Skonto become the champions of the Latvian Higher League.
-In 2011 they became the champions of Baltic League, but in 2012 won the Latvian Football Cup.
+In 2011 they became the champions of Baltic League, and won the Latvian Football Cup in 2012.
 Skonto finished the 2012 season as the runners-up of the league, with Maksimenko being included in both – Latvian Football Federation and sportacentrs.com teams of the tournament.
-He was also named the best defender of the season, and later on voted the best Skonto Riga player of the season.
+He was also named the best defender of the season, and later on voted as the best Skonto Riga player of the season.

-Brighton & Hove Albion
+Brighton and Hove Albion

 At the end of 2012 Maksimenko went on trial with the English Football League Championship club Brighton & Hove Albion.
 In spite of interest from other Football League Championship and Premier League clubs, he signed a two-and-a-half-year contract deal with the Seagulls on 5 January 2013, being added to the development squad.
 He made his only league appearance for Brighton in a 2–1 defeat to Derby County in August 2013.